What's the Windows PowerShell and What to Eat with It? Part 1: Key Features

 • Create scripts to automate administration tasks;

-• Work with the file system, Windows registry, certificate store, etc.
+• Work with the file system, registry Windows, certificate storage, etc.

 Shell and development environment

-Windows PowerShell exists in two forms: in addition to the console emulator with a command shell, there is an Integrated Scripting Environment (ISE).
-To access the command line interface, simply select the appropriate shortcut from the Windows menu or run powershell.exe from the Run menu.
-A blue window will appear on the screen, noticeably different in capabilities from the antediluvian cmd.exe.
-There is autocompletion and other features familiar to users of command shells for Unix systems.
+Exist Windows PowerShell comes in two forms: in addition to the console emulator and command shell, there's also an Integrated Scripting Environment (ISE).
+To access the command line interface, simply select the appropriate shortcut from the menu.
+Windows Or launch powershell.exe from the Run menu.
+A blue window will appear, noticeably different in capabilities from the ancient cmd.exe.
+It features autocompletion and other features familiar to users of Unix command shells.

-What is Windows PowerShell and what is it eaten with?
+What's the Windows PowerShell and What to Eat with It?
 Part 1: Key Features

 To work with the shell, you need to remember some keyboard shortcuts: